code-423n4/docs/competitions/submission-guidelines.md

 Formatting:
 - Wardens are encouraged to use a standard format to label findings, e.g. `L-01`, `L-02`, etc. for low-risk findings, and `C-01`, `C-02`, etc. for centralization/governance findings.
-- Please do not use `G-` prefixes as those are typically used to identify Gas optimization findings.
 - Non-standard labels such as `R-` (refactor), `I-` (informational), or `S-` (suggestion) will be considered non-critical and are therefore discouraged.

 Each QA report is assessed based on report quality and thoroughness as compared with other reports.

-Wardens overstating the severity of QA issues (submitting low/non-critical issues as med/high in order to angle for higher payouts) will have their scores reduced by judges.
-Wardens who submit multiple QA and/or Gas findings to a single audit without following the required format will have all QA/Gas submissions invalidated for that audit.
+Wardens overstating the severity of QA issues (submitting low-risk issues as med/high in order to angle for higher payouts) will have their scores reduced by judges.

-For more details on estimating risk for QA reports, please see [Judging Criteria](https://docs.code4rena.com/roles/wardens/judging-criteria#qa-reports-low-non-critical).
+For more details on estimating risk for QA reports, please see [Judging Criteria](/competitions/judging-criteria#qa-reports-low-non-critical).

+### Examples of high-quality submissions

+Wardens are encouraged to review recently published [Code4rena audit reports](https://code4rena.com/reports) to see examples of submissions that were judged as both valid and of sufficiently high quality to be included in a report.

+Most audit reports include examples of High and Medium risk vulnerabilities, as well as the top-ranked QA report.

 ## Good citizenship is a requirement for compensation

 In order to be eligible for awards, competitors must contribute more value than they take.
 This is measured by impact rather than intent.

 Contributing value to sponsors by helping secure their code must always be the central concern.
 Attempts that have the impact of gaming the system or circumventing rules will be interpreted as breaking the rules.
-(See [Satisfactory / unsatisfactory submissions](https://docs.code4rena.com/awarding/incentive-model-and-awards#satisfactory-unsatisfactory-submissions) for some examples.)
+(See [Satisfactory / unsatisfactory submissions](/awarding#satisfactory-unsatisfactory-submissions) for some examples.)

 Judges have the right to deem a warden ineligible for awards based on behavior and net quality/accuracy of submissions.
 This includes interactions with judges, staff, sponsors, and other wardens.
 Multiple violations or egregious abuses may also result in additional consequences, including account suspension or bans.

-Wardens who do not have the [SR role](https://docs.code4rena.com/roles/certified-contributors/sr-backstage-wardens) must not solicit SR wardens, validators, or judges to perform post-judging QA (PJQA) actions on their behalf; doing so is a violation of this policy.
+Wardens who do not have the [SR role](/roles/sr-wardens) must not solicit SR wardens, validators, or judges to perform post-judging QA (PJQA) actions on their behalf; doing so is a violation of this policy.

 In order to ensure fairness and objectivity, a judge who makes the determination that a warden is deserving of consequences under the Good Citizen Rule will need “+1s” from two other judges.
 Staff will consider and validate each discipline recommendation based on the evidence presented by judges.